-In Frankl’s Man’s Search for Meaning, it’s a lot worse than that.
-But the happy ending is survival.
+In Victor Frankl’s Man’s Search for Meaning, it’s a lot worse than kitchen hazing.
+And the happy ending was mere survival.

 As a quick summary, Frankl recounts his years being tortured at a concentration camp and he finds that what sustained the survivors, what sustained him, was having an ultimate purpose.
 For him, he lost his life’s work, the manuscript that comprised his life’s research, upon entering the camp.
 He needed to stay alive in order to recreate his research.
 Throughout the book, he echoes the quote by Nietzsche: